CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/cancel-task/cancel-all-tasks-block-2.md

 #### Result

-Cancelling the execution of all [IExecutionTasks][IExecutionTask] results in each [IExecutionTask][], that represent the asynchronous execution of another flow, in the variable `($)Tasks` being cancelled and their properties being updated to the following:
+Cancelling all [IExecutionTasks][IExecutionTask] 1 second after they have started, results in the flows they represent being cancelled and the properties of each [IExecutionTask][IExecutionTask] in `($)Tasks` being updated to the following:

 ```json
 {